Why do we need the ActionADE application?

-The goal of the ActionADE platform is to bridge information gaps across healthcare providers (e.g., pharmacists, emergency physicians and general practitioners), and locations (e.g., hospitals and community based pharmacies).
+The goal of the ActionADE application is to bridge information gaps across healthcare providers (e.g., pharmacists, emergency physicians, general practitioners, and nurse practitioners), and between locations (e.g., hospitals and community-based pharmacies).

 Better documentation & reporting